This post may contain affiliate links. Please read our disclosure for more info.

 If nothing of the above works, the issue may be in the garbage disposal.

 Turning it on should solve the problem.
 If your garbage disposal produces a low humming sound, it’s probably broken or jammed.
 Disconnect it from the power and try to break up the blockage inside.

 The best way of doing this is by inserting a hex key into the hole at the bottom.
 By twisting the hole with the wrench, you’ll be turning the blades manually.

 Once unclogged, test the disposal by switching it on.
 If it’s working properly, run tap water to check if there’s adequate sink drainage.

+I really hope that one of my home remedies for clogged drains has helped you resolve the problem.
 If you’ve made it all the way to here and still can’t fix the issue, it’s time to schedule an appointment with a plumber.